 It was first built in 1797 and it has been beautifully restored as one of the best Roman Catholic mission churches in the state.
 People often spend around an hour or so here, so give yourself plenty of time to stroll around.
 They have a small gift shop as well with souvenirs.

 It is $10 for adults, $7 for seniors, $5 for children, and free for children under 6.

 If you’re not wanting to go all the way down to Big Sur but do want to see part of the epic cliffs, drive to Bixby Bridge.
 It’s worth it and truly wonderful for views down the coast.

 I would recommend coming at sunset to catch the golden rays over the ocean.
 Arrive early as it can get crowded.
 Please use marked pull-outs to park your car as to not block the highway.

 Spend a day in Big Sur.

 There is so much to do in Big Sur from Mcway Falls to hiking in the start parks, you could spend a full day or two here exploring.
 It makes for a stunning day trip from Carmel.

-Head to Monterey’s Cannery Row.
+Head to Monterey’s Cannery Row

 Just one city up is Monterey and the Cannery Row is an iconic part of the city right on Monterey Bay.
 You can find confectionery shops, the aquarium, and breweries popping up here.

-Search for Carmel Hotels here:
+Search for all Carmel hotels here: